Strategic Planning Committee

 Outside of Bridgespan, Susan has been an elected local official for ten years, most recently as chairperson of her town’s school board.
 She is on the strategy committee for Expeditionary Learning Education and 100Kin10, a national initiative to recruit STEM teachers, and is an Affiliate of Ariadne Labs.
 Susan was formerly a Vice President of the Harvard Business School Alumni Board of Directors; Co-President, HBS Social Enterprise Alumni Association; Leadership Coach in the HBS Executive Education program; the Co-Founder of the HBS Social Venture Competition, and Visiting Lab Fellow, Edmund J. Safra Center for Ethics at Harvard.
 Before 2000 she helped launch a new subsidiary of Merck & Co. which doubled in its first three years to more than $1 billion in revenue; was a financial analyst and nonprofit fellow with McKinsey & Co.; and a bilingual public school classroom paraprofessional.
 She graduated from Yale (BA; thesis on bilingual education) and Harvard (MBA).

-Jevin Eagle, a former business executive and fifth-year Hebrew College Rabbinical School student, is excited to leverage his entrepreneurial talent, spiritual depth and passion for Hillel’s mission as the Executive Director of Boston University Hillel.
+Jevin Eagle, a former business executive and Rabbinical School`19 alumnus, is excited to leverage his entrepreneurial talent, spiritual depth and passion for Hillel’s mission as the Executive Director of Boston University Hillel.

 Eagle has an MBA from Harvard Business School, where he served as an executive committee member on the Jewish Students Association, and a bachelor’s degree from Dartmouth College, where he majored in religion and government, and served as Hillel student president.
 Before Harvard Business School, he helped found Jewish Lights Publishing.
 He serves on the board of directors of Carter’s, Inc., the leading branded apparel marketer for babies and young children.